-The Unobat 62+ batten system is tested and approved for below mentioned maximum point loads, in relation to load area and batten centres c/c 411 og 336 mm.
+The batten systems are tested and approved for below mentioned maximum point loads, in relation to load area and batten centres c/c 411 og 336 mm.
+For heavily loaded areas such as scenes or stands, it may be necessary to install extra battens.